Health Information Management (HIM)

 HIM 317.
 Principles of Health Information Management.
 4 hours.

-Introduction to the data elements that comprise the patient's health record.
-Includes data collection, processing and records management.
-Lab practice and Field work required.
+Uses, format and content of inpatient health records; accreditation and documentation guidelines; indexes/registries, record processing and management.
+Virtual lab/professional site visit required.
 Course Information: Extensive computer use required.
 Field work required.
 Meets eight weeks of the semester.
-Taught Online.
+Prerequisite(s): Credit or concurrent registration in HIM 410.
 Class Schedule Information: To be properly registered, students must enroll in one Laboratory and one Lecture-Discussion.

 HIM 319.
 Alternative Health Records.
 4 hours.